+Basic Service:

-Basic Service: State Standards Science Program (SSSP) - 34 kits
+State Standards Science Program (SSSP) - 34 kits

 The science kits provide hands-on experiences for students in grades pre-K-6 and special education classrooms.
 The kits, which are delivered via the science courier service and replenished by the Science Center staff, provide enough materials for 30 students.
-They correlate to the New York State Science Core Curriculum Guides and the MST Learning Standards.
+The Science Center has rewritten its K-5 program to align with the NYS Draft Science Standards, the Next Generation Science Standards, all while remaining aligned to the existing NYS Elementary and Intermediate standards.
 Kits enable students to develop 21st Century Skills including critical thinking and problem solving, communication, collaboration, and creativity and innovation.
-Each Science Kit contains lessons-in-a-bag, 24/7 access to related digital resources and the ability to order classroom sets of related books.
-The
+Each Science Kit contains lessons-in-a-bag, 24/7 access to related digital resources video tutorials, and the ability to order classroom sets jbradley@oneida-boces.org kford@oneida-boces.org of related books.
+The science kits further the goals and objectives of the New York State Learning Standards and prepare students for the science assessments.
+The Science Center provides replenishment materials at cost for the performance assessment kits required by New York state for students.